 “Mr. and Mrs. Louis Gilmer were recently made the proud parents of a little girl.
 Mrs. Gilmer was formerly Miss Annie Wimbs.”

 Lewis Abram Gilmer was born in Montgomery, Alabama on May 18, 1885.
 He and his seven siblings were raised there by their parents Louis and Cornelia Gilmer.
 His father was a porter, a butler and a chauffeur.
 Lewis worked as a bank messenger in Montgomery.
 He and his wife, Annie, had five children.
 Iola was born in 1919 in Montgomery.
 Cornelia was born in 1924 in Mississippi.
 Ellen, Willese and Dolores were born in 1925, 1927 and1931 in Detroit.

 Lewis worked as a waiter when he first came to Detroit and then as a porter in a department store.
 Annie worked as a teacher in Montgomery before she married and did not work outside the home afterwards.
 By 1930 they bought a house in the Conant Gardens neighborhood of Detroit.

 Members of Lewis Gilmer’s family moved to Detroit and lived on Scotten Avenue, several blocks from my other grandparents, the Cleages who were not from Montgomery.
 Some of the Gilmers later returned to Montgomery.

 Annie Gilmer died in 1948.
 Lewis lived another twenty years and died in 1969.
 Their descendants are numerous and widespread.

 I found this information on Ancestry.com in Census Records, Directories, Death Records, Military Records and Marriage Records.
+I also received some update through a descendant of the Gilmer’s who read an earlier blog post about her grandfather.
 The news item was found on Newspapers.com.